 - Dose 3: 21 days or 28 days after Dose 1

-- For laboratory workers and others who may be repeatedly exposed to rabies virus, periodic blood testing for immunity (rabies antibody) is recommended and booster doses should be given as needed.
+- For laboratory workers and others who may be repeatedly exposed to rabies virus, periodic blood testing for immunity (serum rabies antibody) is recommended and booster doses should be given as needed.

-Anyone who has been bitten, scratched, or licked by an animal, species known to transmit rabies (most warm-blooded animals), or who otherwise may have been exposed to rabies, should clean the wound and see a doctor expert in rabies management immediately.
+Anyone who has been bitten, scratched, or licked by an animal species known to transmit rabies (most warm-blooded animals), or who otherwise may have been exposed to rabies, should clean the wound and see a doctor expert in rabies management immediately.
 The physician will determine if they need to be vaccinated.
-Inexpert healthcare workers (such as emergency room physicians and physician assistants) and public health officials often give misleading or wrong advice about rabies.
+Inexpert healthcare workers (such as emergency room physicians, physician assistants, and primary care physicians) and public health officials often give misleading or wrong advice about rabies.

 A person who is exposed and who has never been vaccinated against rabies should get 4 doses of rabies vaccine:

-- one dose right away and additional doses on the 3rd, 7th, and 14th days.
+- one dose right away and additional doses on the 3rd, 7th, and 14th days (those with impaired immune systems get a 5th dose on day 21 or 28).

 - They should also get another shot called Human Rabies Immune Globulin (HRIG, rabies antibody) at or about the same time as the first vaccine dose.